Call Us

 In school, they might not listen or participate in lessons, and appear to be preoccupied.

-However, there are practical things parents can do to support those who already have a diagnosis, or those who are in the process of seeking professional support.
+However, there are practical things that parents can do to support those who already have a diagnosis, or those who are in the process of seeking professional support.

 Dr van Zwanenberg suggests that parents, set boundaries but be flexible in their routine.

-“You might not want to leave a child upset, but children need to learn that everything will be fine if you don’t follow the same routine each time, for example around bedtime or when you leave them."
+“You might not want to leave a child upset, but children need to learn that everything will be fine if you don’t follow the same routine each time, for example, around bedtime or when you leave them."

 There are things that teachers can also do to help children in their class with OCD, or those with similar symptoms to the condition such as anxiety.

-She suggests that teachers can introduce ‘self soothe’ boxes in the classroom where children can store objects that help them reduce their anxiety.
+She suggests that teachers can introduce ‘self soothe’ boxes in the classroom, where children can store objects that help them reduce their anxiety.

 She says children can "decorate their boxes and then place a few items in them that relax them.
 They can then go to these when they feel themselves becoming upset.
 This will help soothe and manage their anxiety and stress.”
 Dr van Zwanenberg says that putting time aside for relaxation is crucial.
-Teachers can use a key word for a relaxation exercise, and if this particular word is spoken, everyone in class should stop their current task and practice a relaxation technique taught to them.
+Teachers can use a key word for a relaxation exercise, and if this particular word is spoken, everyone in class should stop their current task and practise a relaxation technique taught to them.

 Can't find what you're looking for?